knatten/cppquiz23/questions/250/explanation.md

 For `foo₂`, `T...` is a function parameter pack.
 The arguments `1` and `2` are used to deduce this as two `int`s, and its signature is `foo₂(int, int)`.

+`foo₂` is viable for the same reasons as before, `foo₁` is viable due to §[over.match.viable]¶2.2:

+> A candidate function having fewer than `m` parameters is viable only if it has an ellipsis in its parameter list (§[dcl.fct]).
+For the purposes of overload resolution, any argument for which there is no corresponding parameter is considered to “match the ellipsis” (§[over.ics.ellipsis]).

 Which of these is the best match?
 We turn to §[over.match.best.general]¶2.1 which checks whether for some argument of a function call there exists a better implicit conversion sequence from this argument to the corresponding parameter in the other function call.

 For both templates, the first argument is an exact match.
-For `foo₁`, the second argument `2` requires an ellipsis conversion sequence to match the second parameter `...`: §[over.ics.ellipsis]¶1:
+For `foo₁`, the second argument `2` requires an ellipsis conversion sequence to match the ellipsis parameter specification `...`: §[over.ics.ellipsis]¶1:

-> An ellipsis conversion sequence occurs when an argument in a function call is matched with the ellipsis parameter specification of the function called
+> An ellipsis conversion sequence occurs when an argument in a function call is matched with the ellipsis parameter specification of the function called (see [§expr.call]).

 For `foo₂`, no conversion is required, so it's a better match.
 The second `foo` is called, and `B` is printed.